10 Clean Fantasy Books (No Spice, No Gore, No Cussing

 🟢 3.
 Fablehaven – Brandon Mull

-A magical sanctuary with fantastic creatures; exciting but safe for sensitive readers.
+A magical sanctuary with fantastic creatures; an exciting and wholesome adventure, written for Upper Elementary / Middle Grade readers.

 🟢 4.
 The Princess and the Goblin – George MacDonald